- 1 kg water

 - Aquarium Air Pump

-- 3/16 in. inner diameter food grade tubing – In hindsight, I would get silicone tubing instead because it’s boilable and easier to clean for reuse
+- 3/16 in. inner diameter food grade tubing – Silicone is boilable and easier to clean for reuse

 I substituted orange blossom honey for wildflower honey because orange blossom honey comes with honeycomb at the produce market where I buy my vegetables.
-I used a piece of honeycomb in place of the quenelle of oat ice cream Mugaritz serves this dish with.
+I used the honeycomb in place of the quenelle of oat ice cream Mugaritz serves.
 Orange blossom honey’s citrus notes should also pair well with the chocolate flavor from the cacao butter.
-I substituted almond flour for hazelnut flour because it is more versatile in the pantry – more recipes call for almond flour than hazelnut flour (e.g. macarons) and it should pair well with cacao butter and coconut oil.
+I substituted almond flour for hazelnut flour because it is more versatile in the pantry – more recipes call for almond flour than hazelnut flour and it should pair well with cacao butter and coconut oil.
 I substituted coconut oil for ham fat because I wanted this to be more sweet than savory – coconut oil is solid at room temperature like ham fat, so it should provide a similar consistency.
 I substituted canola oil for olive oil because I wanted a flavor neutral oil for the sweet dessert, given how many flavor interactions were already happening.

 Begin by browning the AP flour.
 Sift the flour through a sieve over a baking sheet covered in aluminum foil and bake at 340 F for 20 minutes or until golden brown.
 Next, combine almond flour, sugar, 3 g of salt, and then whisk it into the warm, browned AP flour.
 Melt the cacao butter, coconut oil, and canola oil (I used a bain marie at 140 F).
 Fold it into the flour mixture.